pelmered/WooCommerce-Pricefiles/README.txt

 Please keep the plugin up to date to ensure that is functions properly.

 == Changelog ==

+= 0.1.10 =
+Fix: Data columns did't match the headers in some cases, for example if there was no product image.
+Fix: List floating point zero as '0' insted of empty string.
+Fix: Better tax calculation for shipping
+Fix: Ean header missing in Prisjakt file
+Various other small bugfixes.
+Big thanks to Mattias Päivärinta at Doxwork for contributing to this version.

 = 0.1.9 =
 Fix: Removed deprication notices with WC 2.2+.